jeanroloff/rose-core/README.md

 Base source for projects using the Rose/Core HMVC.

-To install just run `composer create-project rose/core myproject`
+To install just run `composer --prefer-source create-project rose/core my_project`